 5.1 In May 2022 the Home Office released a White Paper on Reforming Fire and Rescue Services.
 This is the Government response to the recommendations from the Grenfell Tower Inquiry, the Kerslake Review (on the Manchester Arena Attack) and to build on the findings from Sir Thomas Windsor's State of Fire and Rescue reports.
 The White Paper covers three key areas: people; professionalism; and governance.
 It includes consultation on whether to transfer governance to an executive model such a Combined Authority Mayor or to the Police, Fire and Crime Commissioner model.
-The consultation ended on 26 July 2022 but to date there has been no response from the Government.
+The consultation ends on 26 July 2022.